damian-damjanovic-hn/Product-Onboarding/pandas_example.md

-# Python script using Pandas to process Excel data:
+## Python script using Pandas to process Excel data:
+**Whether it’s data cleaning, aggregation, visualization, or handling large datasets, pandas offers efficient and powerful tools to streamline workflows.**

 1.  **Loading data from an Excel file**